LanikSJ/AdmiraList/.github/CONTRIBUTING.md

 Please note we have a code of conduct, please follow it in all your interactions with the project.

+## Contributing to AdmiraList

+AdmiraList is a text file (`AdmiraList.txt`) containing domains associated with Admiral's anti-adblock software.
+To contribute:

+1. **Adding Domains**: Add new domains one per line, ensuring they are valid and relevant.
+2. **Sorting**: Keep the file sorted alphabetically to maintain organization.
+3. **Validation**: Run the project linter to ensure formatting standards are met.
+4. **Testing**: Verify that additions don't break compatibility with ad-blocking tools.

+### Development Setup

+- Clone the repository.
+- Ensure `pnpm` is installed if needed for linting.
+- The project uses `@adguard/dead-domains-linter` for validation.

 ## Pull Request Process

-1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
-2. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
-3. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
-The versioning scheme we use is [SemVer](http://semver.org).
+1. Ensure your changes follow the contributing guidelines outlined above, including proper sorting and validation.
+2. Write a clear PR description explaining what domains were added/removed and why.
+3. If significant changes are made (e.g., many domains or policy changes), update the README.md if necessary.
-4. You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.
+4. You may merge the Pull Request once it has been reviewed and approved by at least one maintainer.
+If you do not have merge permissions, request a reviewer to merge it for you.

 ## Code of Conduct

 ### Our Pledge

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.
+In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to make participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.

 ### Our Standards